darkcom109/Productivity.ai/FEATURES.md

 ### How to Use
 1. Click "Kanban View" button or press `Ctrl+K`
-2. View todos organized by priority
+2. View todos organised by priority
 3. Drag cards between columns to change priority
 4. All actions available (complete, edit, delete, archive)